anyfiddle/sysbox-pods-preview/docs/k8s-setup.md

 ### Installing Ubuntu Focal or Bionic

-Make sure your host has Ubuntu Focal (20.04) or Ubuntu Bionic (18.04).
+Make sure your worker node host has Ubuntu Focal (20.04) or Ubuntu Bionic (18.04).

 The kernel should be >= 5.0.
 If using Ubuntu Bionic and the kernel is < 5.0, you can upgrade it with: